enspyrco/crowdleague/.contributing/the-process.md

     -   A Sequence Diagram ([tutorial](https://creately.com/blog/diagrams/sequence-diagram-tutorial/), examples: [oauth2](https://developers.google.com/identity/protocols/oauth2?csw=1))

-        -   "x. *Use Case* < Sequence Diagram < *Section* (CL)"
+        -   "Sequence Diagram < x. *Use Case*  < *Section* (CL)"

         -   See [Sequence Diagram Legend](https://docs.google.com/drawings/d/1KHo0M8I2elC-vrY2kQYZ38CgU4O2P9hkD4BFeoDcxSY/edit)

         -   Decide on widget/action/middleware names

+-   In Asana, create:

+    -   A task for each use case, linked to the GitHub issue and Google folder

+- In github, create:

--   An issue on GitHub for each use case:
+    -   An issue for each use case:

         1. Create a tracking issue

             - add the "tracking" label

             - Add a title "section_name use_case_number: use_case_name"

             - in the description, break down the use case into a checklist of tasks (sub issues)

         2. For each task in tracking issue, create an issue and link its issue number

         3. Add all created issues to appropriate github projects

 - Add links back and forth between the Task, Issue & Doc